What to Expect During a Virtual Lactation Consultation

 A stable internet connection

-A reasonably well-lit spot where we can see you and baby
+A reasonably well-lit spot where we can see you and/or baby

 It can be helpful (but not required) to have nearby: